 A replant to some of the vines in the Crane Assembly’s vineyard was done in the 1930’s – today some of the oldest vines range from 85 to approximately 130 years old.

-Dr. Beldon Crane was one of Napa’s earliest wine pioneers – he moved to the Napa Valley in the mid 1850’s and was the first to introduce European grape varietals to the region.
+Dr. Beldon Crane was one of Napa’s earliest wine pioneers; he moved to Napa Valley in the mid 1850s and was the first to introduce European grape varietals to the region.
 At one point he owned more then 300 acres of land here.
 Incidentally his first vineyard in St. Helena is now the site of St. Helena High School.
-And looking north from the Crane Assembly’s Vineyard – one sees a magnificent white house.
-This was Dr. Crane’s former home – currently owned by long time area vintners, the Salvestrins.
+And looking north from the Crane Assembly’s Vineyard, one sees a magnificent white house.
+This was Dr. Crane’s former home, currently owned by long time area vintners, the Salvestrins.

-The vineyard is planted to a total of 8 acres – 4 acres of which are planted to mixed blacks – historically these varietals included Zinfandel, Petite Sirah, Carignan and lesser plantings of Alicante Bouschet, Mourvedre and Valdiguie.
+The vineyard is planted to a total of 8 acres including 4 acres of which are planted to mixed blacks – historically these varietals included Zinfandel, Petite Sirah, Carignan and lesser plantings of Alicante Bouschet, Mourvèdre and Valdiguié.
 Over time due to disease and other factors some of the older vines have died and have been replanted.
 Today any vines that are removed for whatever reason from this block are replanted to Zinfandel.
-This old vine block is entirely dry farmed.

 The ‘wrong’ buyer or perhaps better stated – someone who was only interested in the economics of this vineyard would have pulled out these old vines immediately in favor of replanting to Cabernet Sauvignon.
-Fortunately Dave Phinney and the team have a strong interest in preserving some of the Napa Valley’s early and most cherished vineyard history.
+Fortunately, Dave Phinney and the team had a strong interest in preserving some of the Napa Valley’s early and most cherished vineyard history.

-Today they focus on three wines; Disciples (sourced fruit, mostly from older vineyards), the estate El Coco – which is made in the style of a field blend (with Zinfandel and Petite Sirah), and the estate Cabernet Sauvignon.
+The Crane Assembly focuses on three wines; Disciples (sourced fruit, primarily from older Napa Valley vineyards), the estate El Coco made in the style of a field blend (with Zinfandel and Petite Sirah), and the estate Cabernet Sauvignon.